However, not securing your furniture properly can seriously harm your little ones and even have fatal consequences.

 Similarly, a 23-month-old child from Snohomish, Washington, suffered the same fate in June 2014 when a three-drawer MALM chest tipped over and trapped him underneath.

-However, while initial advice was to use wall mounts, a third death in 2016 has prompted the Swedish brand to issue a full recall of any children's chest of drawers higher than 23.5 inches (60 cm) and adult chests of drawers and dressers above 29.5 inches.
+However, while initial advice was to use wall mounts, a third death in 2016 prompted the Swedish brand to issue a full recall of any children's chest of drawers higher than 23.5 inches (60 cm) and adult chests of drawers and dressers above 29.5 inches.

 IKEA MALM chest of drawers come in various sizes, but should always be affixed to the wall when used in a child's bedrooms

-The US Consumer Product Safety Commission added that in addition to the deaths, IKEA has received reports of 41 tip-over incidents involving the MALM chests and dressers, resulting in 17 injuries to children between the ages of 19 months and 10 years old.
+The US Consumer Product Safety Commission added that in addition to the deaths, IKEA received reports of 41 tip-over incidents involving the MALM chests and dressers, resulting in 17 injuries to children between the ages of 19 months and 10 years old.

 Do you know how to make your furniture safe?Last year, a video released by the same body demonstrated just how easy it is for a child to come to harm simply from furniture in the home.